rhll07/amfoss-curriculum/task-01/README.md

 git verify
 ```

-**Resolved conflicting edits by choosing the correct line and committing the final merged version.**
+**Merged the branches containing the specific commits containing conflicts, using "git checkout" and "git branch".
+Then manually resolved the conflict on equation.txt by choosing the correct line (equation).
+Then it was finally added, committed and verified.**

-### 🧩 Exercise 6 – Stash
+### Exercise 7 - save-your-work

-**Scenario:** Temporarily save unfinished work and restore it later.
+**Scenario:** To temporarily save unfinished work and restore it later.

 **Commands and explanation:**